-One of the most frequently mentioned goals throughout all the scholarship entries, was posting content consistently, which is (even still for me) one of the most challenging things about blogging.
-You spend the time filling your editorial calendar, you’re going steady for a week or two, and then something gets in the way, be it life, work, or that little voice inside your head telling you your idea is lame. (reminder: your idea is awesome)
+When I survey readers and students, one of the most frequently mentioned blogging goals is posting content consistently, which is (even still for me) one of the most challenging things about blogging.
+You spend the time filling your editorial calendar, you’re going steady for a week or two, and then something gets in the way, be it life, work, or that little voice inside your head telling you your idea is lame.
+(Reminder: your idea is awesome.)

 So, we need to find a way to stay on track and make blogging a priority, especially if you’re using it for income or as part of a business strategy, and tell that negative voice to shut the hell up.

 Create a realistic schedule

 I am notorious for having lots of calendars and scheduling everything.
 If I didn’t have a calendar I’d be running today’s Twitter chat from the dentist office because I almost scheduled my appointment at the same time >_<

 So – when was the last time creating blog content WITH a specific post idea made it into your calendar just like work and appointments and due dates for bills?

 XO product work (blog themes, book edits, etc)